Blog Menu

 Then there are the sounds; the rustle of grasses, the swish against your body as you walk through the wildflower meadow.
 It’s all part of the design.

 I’m always keen to minimise waste.
-We’ve transplanted plants we’ve dug up to use elsewhere on the site, so we aren’t losing them.
-For example, we found these lovely yew domes which we’ve replanted across the site and some of them have really flourished in their new spots.
+For example, when we were creating the gardens, we found these lovely yew domes which we’ve replanted across the site and some of them have really flourished in their new spots.
 I love doing that in a garden, giving plants a new lease of life rather than throwing them away.

-It’s been lovely chatting to people, as they’re so eager to find out more about biodiversity and attracting wildlife into their own gardens.
-And I’ve loved seeing and hearing their reactions as they’ve watched the site transform.
+Guests are really interested in what we’re doing in the gardens.
+Many of them want to replicate planting combinations/approaches and learn more about biodiversity and attracting wildlife in their own gardens.
+I’ve loved seeing and hearing their reactions as they’ve watched the site transform over the last few years.
 It’s been a really rewarding project.

 Sitting spot under the old gnarled Rhododendron, which was discovered amongst a mass of shrubs and brambles.
 The Rhododendron flowers are a riot of delightfully bright pink in Spring with large matt evergreen green leaves atop a sculptural trunk throughout the rest of the year.
 Ferns (Polystichum setiferum) unfurl from the gaps between large, rounded, re-sited stone boulders.
 We’ve positioned one of the shepherd huts so that when you open the doors, you’re greeted by this incredible tree.
 It’s a magical spot; like a secret space all to itself.